 Dedicated Kids Dental Office

-Stratman Family Dentistry has a separate location completely dedicated to kids and their dental needs.
+At Stratman Family Dentistry, we have two locations, one of which is completely dedicated to kids and their unique dental needs.
 We've found that a fun, child-centered environment does wonders for showing kids that dental appointments are a piece of cake.
 Even better, you'll still get the quality, respect, and compassion you've come to expect from our dental practice.

 Our kid-friendly amenities will have your young one relaxed from the moment they walk through our door.
 From complimentary refreshments to books and toys, your family is welcome to make themselves at home in our dental office.

 We tailor our approach to our patients’ needs.
 Whether your child needs a cozy blanket and pillow, or their favorite movie playing overhead, we’re here to encourage them to relax and learn at their own pace.
 If they need some time to ask us questions about their teeth, we’re happy to let them explore the world of dentistry with us and foster a future of positive experiences and healthy smiles.